 Josh and I walked around campus a few times, exploring the old west road and peeking around abandoned places.
 He told me about ghosts and soldiers, and helped spark my imagination about this humungous, strangely different place in my neighborhood.
 My only other exposure to campus was when my class at Miller Park Elementary School sang there during the River City Roundup, and when my dad took classes there.

-If you’ve read this blog, you’ve probably already seen my article, “An Interesting History of Fort Omaha.”
+If you’ve read this website, you’ve probably already seen my article, “An Interesting History of Fort Omaha.”
 I wrote that because all the history of the campus seemed cliche to me, and I wanted to show a different side of the place.
 However, the more conversations I have about North Omaha history with people, the more I realize how little we all know about the vast military outpost in the backyard.
 So, here is a more basic history.

-Originally Made of Wood
+Made of Wood

 Cruising through Fort Omaha today, its fun to soak up the regal looking red brick buildings and tall, stately trees that make the campus so beautiful.
 However, it wasn’t always that way.
 The original 1868 buildings were all made of wood, and they were laid out on a barren prairie.